lakatdev/keszeg3/README.md

 When using `call example` the program execution continues at the specified subroutine (in this case "example") until that finishes, and then returns to where it was originally called from.

 `return` describes the end of a subroutine, after that the execution returns to where it was called from.
 If *main* is returned the program finishes.

+#### Sleep

+The `sleep X` instruction makes the thread sleep for X milliseconds.
+X can be a variable or a constant.

 ### Input/Output operations